RenderBr/Supplier/README.md

     - If the plugin is removed, the chest will continue working, but no longer be infinite
  - Items regenerate while you are in the chest.
 That's right, you don't have to get out and open the chest again to see the items come back.
 They get restocked in real-time!
  - Boilerplate reduction -> instead of typing in three or more commands (/chest claim, /chest public, /chest refill), it's been reduced to one: /infchest add
- - Uses MongoDB -> much faster
+ - Ability to utilize MongoDB / SQLite
  - Modern, it was written natively for TShock V5, and .NET 6
  - Low overhead, it's quick, tiny (file size is 16 KB), and has very little impact on performance
  - Actively supported, by me.